 What's the point of fashion which harms and hurts?
-Psychology has an answer?
+There is an answer.

 High heels are fashionable, but uncomfortable, and can even lead to chronic foot damage.
 At first glance, it doesn't make sense to favor footwear which harm and hurt feet, plus render it difficult to run from ancient and modern predators.

 But if wearing high heels makes women more attractive, allowing them to be more choosy over a larger number of higher quality males competing for their attention, this could explain the evolutionary advantages of this fashion statement.